Osteoarthritis : better understanding this disease, as frequent as it is disabling

 A more common joint disease than we think

-L'osteoarthritis is the most common joint disease in the world.
-Long considered a simple consequence of aging, osteoarthritis actually affects millions of active patients, sometimes as young as 40.
-Its repercussions are major: chronic pain, reduced mobility, and loss of autonomy.
+L'osteoarthritis is the most widespread joint disease in the world.
+Long considered a simple consequence of aging, it actually affects millions of active patients, sometimes as young as 40.
+Its repercussions are significant: chronic pain, reduced mobility, and loss of independence.

-In Switzerland, it is estimated that one in six people are affected by osteoarthritis.
-In Geneva, Dr. Coulin sees patients suffering from osteoarthritis every week.knee osteoarthritis or ofhip osteoarthritis, often for several years without appropriate care.
-Understanding the figures is already a way to protect yourself.
-Because the earlier osteoarthritis is detected, the more numerous, effective, and long-lasting the treatment options are.
+In Switzerland, it is estimated that one in six people is affected by this disease.
+In Geneva, Dr. Coulin sees patients suffering from it every week.knee osteoarthritis Or hip, often for several years without appropriate support.

 Osteoarthritis in a few key figures